|

 there are functional OO languages such is OCAML

-But it is rarely completely clean and simple, for example,
+But things are rarely completely clean and simple, for example,

 Prolog systems often have non-declarative "features", and